nortizcode/100DaysOfCode/r1-log.md

 ### RID38
 Today I brushed up on my PHP and worked on some stuff with arrays and loops.
 I applied for the PHP junior dev job so I wanted to be ready in case I was contacted for the job.

+### RID39
+Today I am continuing to work on my Smarter Way To Learn JavaScript with the exersizes to learn more